Electronic health record linkage in the main STRIDES trial

 A single table linking each participant’s anonymous identification number (ID) to their NHSBT Donor Number, NHS number and other information that directly identifies them is stored in a separate, password protected location at NHSBT which may only be accessed by designated study data managers.

-The above identifiable information is then passed to NHS Digital, where it is linked to the electronic health records and given an anonymous ID.
-The information is then stripped of identifiers (e.g., NHS number, name, date of birth, etc) and the health record data is passed to the University of Cambridge along with the anonymous ID.
+The above identifiable information will be sent to NHS England, where it will be linked to the electronic health records and given an anonymous ID.
+The information will be stripped of identifiers (e.g., NHS number, name, date of birth, etc) and the health record data will be sent to the University of Cambridge along with the anonymous ID.
 The University of Cambridge will never have access to the personal identifiable data.

 Access to the study database at the University of Cambridge is password protected and is only available to named researchers working on the studies under the direct supervision of the senior scientific investigators.